ccb-hms/workbench-python-workshop/episodes/08-loading.md

 | tissue     | The tissue that was used for the gene expression experiment, i.e. cerebellum or spinal cord. |
 | mouse      | The mouse unique identifier.                                                                 |

+We will be seeing different parts of this total dataset in different lessons, such as just the expression data or sample data.
+Later, we will learn how to convert between these different data layouts.
 For this lesson, we will only be using a subset of the total dataset.

 ```python